This is one place where you can always come to for many things that you will need in your journey as a Personal Support Worker.

 If you’re preparing for your next PSW interview with all sincerity, here’s some help.

-We have put together a comprehensive online course with 40 PSW interview questions with answers that are specific, short and supportive.
+We have put together a comprehensive online guide with PSW interview questions and sample answers that are specific, short, and supportive.

 Following are some questions that are most likely to be asked during a Personal Support Worker Job interview.